Install WordPress

 mariadb -u root

-The mariadb -u root command places us in the MariaDB command prompt.
+The mariadb -u root command puts us in the MariaDB command prompt.
 The next general instructions are to:

 1. Create a new user for the WordPress database

-2. Be sure to replace the Xs with a strong password
+2. Be sure to use a strong password.

 3. Create a new database for WordPress